Kansas City Wrongful Death Attorney

 • Funeral and burial costs

-• Lost income and benefits the deceased would have provided
+• Lost income and employment benefits the deceased would have provided

-• Pain and suffering experienced by the deceased before death (in some cases)
+• Pain and suffering endured by the deceased before death, in some cases

 Frequently Asked Questions About Kansas City Wrongful Death Claims

-A wrongful death claim arises when a person’s death is caused by the negligent or intentional actions of another.
-According to Kansas City law, a wrongful death claim allows family members to seek compensation for their losses, including emotional and financial suffering.
-A wrongful death lawyer can help prove wrongful death and guide the surviving family members through the legal process.
+A wrongful death claim is a civil action filed when a person’s death is caused by the negligent or intentional conduct of another.
+Kansas and Missouri both authorize surviving family members to seek compensation for emotional harm and financial losses.
+A Kansas City wrongful death lawyer helps prove the claim and guides the family through filing, discovery, and resolution.

-A Kansas City wrongful death lawyer can assist in pursuing a civil wrongful death lawsuit even if no criminal charges are filed.
-Criminal charges require a higher burden of proof, while wrongful death claims only need to show negligence by a preponderance of evidence.
-This means that even if the defendant is not found guilty in a criminal case, you may still succeed in a wrongful death claim.
+A Kansas City wrongful death lawyer can pursue a civil wrongful death lawsuit even without criminal charges, because civil claims require only a preponderance of the evidence rather than proof beyond a reasonable doubt.
+Even if a defendant is acquitted in a criminal proceeding or never charged, you may still succeed in a Kansas or Missouri wrongful death claim.

 How long do I have to file a wrongful death claim in Kansas City?